marjoleinF/gamtree/README.md

 ```

 Note that the name of the spline basis is always `spline.`, followed by
 the name of the predictor variable of interest.
+For plotting the spline
-It is also necessary to
+bases, it is also necessary to extracted the original values of the
-extracted the original values of the predictor variable of interest
+predictor variable of interest (`x`).
+We add a rug to indicate on the
-(`x`).
+*x*-axis where data was observed:

 ``` r
 matplot(x = x[order(x)], y = sb[order(x),], cex.lab =.7, cex.axis = .7,